AdityaSadana/Angular-Website/README.md

               json-server --watch db.json -d 2000

-  5) Then, Navigate to the project folder i.e. Angular-Website in your Command Prompt and type the command:
+  5) Then, Navigate to the project folder i.e. Angular-Website in your Command Prompt and install the node-modules using the command:

+              npm install

+   6) Launch the website by typing the following command :

                npm start

-   6) Navigate to http://localhost:4200/ in your browser to view the website.
+   7) Navigate to http://localhost:4200/ in your browser to view the website.

 # ConFusion